 Quality Improvement Experiential Student Training (QuEST) Program

-QuEST is a year-long certificate program initiated at the Mississauga Academy of Medicine & Trillium Health Partners (THP) by a group of U of T MD Program students in 2021.
+QuEST is a year-long co-curricular program initiated at the Mississauga Academy of Medicine & Trillium Health Partners (THP) by a group of U of T MD Program students in 2021.
 Complementing the existing curriculum in the MD Program, this co-curricular quality improvement and patient safety (QIPS) training program comprises several components:

 • Asynchronous learning modules